Excel Random Number Generation

-This page gives examples of use of the Excel random number generation functions to perform the following random selections:
+This page gives examples of how to use the Excel random number generation functions to perform the following random selections:

 | Select a Random Decimal Value Between 0 and 1 |